symphonyoss/App-Integrations-Zapier/README.md

 Access the application icon on your browser to make sure it works and to accept any unsafe certificates (if necessary).
 In the above example, the URL to acces is https://6f3420e6.ngrok.io/img/appstore-logo.png).

-**Build and run your application again as indicated above, to get the new bundle.js information packaged.**
+**Run your application again as indicated above, to get the new bundle.js information packaged.**

 Launch the Symphony client on your browser, adding your bundle.js as path of the query parameters in the URL.
-For instance, using the Foundation Dev Pod with the above ngrok sample URL: https://foundation-dev.symphony.com?bundle=https://6f3420e6.ngrok.io/bundle.js.
+For instance, using the Foundation Dev Pod with the above ngrok sample URL: https://foundation-dev.symphony.com?bundle=https://d74a790c.ngrok.io/apps/zapier/bundle.json.

-Access the Symphony Market on the browser, and you should see a duplicate of your application in the application list, if the name and description provided in the bundle.js.
+Access the Symphony Market on the browser, and you should be notified to allow unauthorized apps.
+That is your development app added through bundle.json.
+Accept the notification and you should see your application in the application list, with the name and description provided in the bundle.json.